richardghirst/PiBits/ServoBlaster/README.txt

 idle_timeout defaults to 0, which disables the feature.

 NOTE: There is some doubt over how to configure the PWM clock at present.
-For me the clock is 600KHz, which leads to a tick lenght of 10us.
+For me the clock is 600KHz, which leads to a tick length of 10us.
 However at least one person has reported that the pulses are out by about a factor of about 8, and so are repeated every 2.5ms rather than every 20ms.
 To work round this I have added two module parameters:

 tick_scale defaults to 6, which should be a divisor of 600KHz, which should give a tick of 10us.
-You set the pulse width in ticks (echo 2=27 > /dev/panalyzer to set 27 ticks).
+You set the pulse width in ticks (echo 2=27 > /dev/servoblaster to set 27 ticks).

 cycle_ticks is the cycle time in ticks, and defaults to 2000 to give 20ms if one tick is 10us.  cycle_ticks should be a multiple of 8.
 The max pulse width